 Finally, let’s assume your computer systems have suffered a security breach despite your best efforts at ensuring safety.
 This is why you want to have a plan B, i.e.: data encryption or/and anonymization.
 These precautions can save your business from a disaster.

 Preferring trusted, reliable resources of software and software components over unknown ones is a great first step toward computer system safety.
 The unknowns are usually offered for free with no strings attached.
-You are taking a huge risk using any such software as they very well may embed hidden malware, contain XSS vulnerability, or request users’ secret information including passwords, document ID numbers and so on.
+You risk facing some serious cyber threats by using any such software as they very well may embed hidden malware, contain XSS vulnerability, or request users’ secret information including passwords, document ID numbers and so on.

 Despite being trouble-proof, software and components from trusted resources still need to be checked.
 To make software work for your company safely, all security settings should be reviewed and adjusted to your system’s custom requirements.

 Email and messaging encryption has become one of the best security practices for both corporate and private users.
-It helps you avoid data leaks and conversation monitoring.
+It helps you avoid such cyber attacks as data leaks and conversation monitoring.

 Periodically, software updates become a pain in the neck for all of us.
 They make us free up the storage on our devices, can slow down the system (especially if the hardware is out of date), and give rise to worries about the reliability of the updating process.

-In fact, updating your software and installing patches is key to the security of your system.
+In fact, updating your software and installing patches is key to keeping your systems safe from cyber attacks.
 Outdated versions can contain security bugs and known vulnerabilities that have been fixed in the new versions.
 That’s why it is far better to update your systems as soon as patches are available and before cybercriminals get to exploit the security weaknesses in dated software.

 The Internet of Things has gained tremendous popularity over the last decade.
 Smart devices can connect to the network, our mobile devices, and desktops, collecting all kinds of data to help us optimize our lives.
 Initially, these innovations seem really handy.